LifestreamX/contact-manager-front/README.md

 ## Approach

 Built with React and styled with Bootstrap along with using a Fake Rest API JSON Server. react router was used to navigate between pages and axios used to fetch data from the JSON server database.
 Fontawsome was used for the icons.
-Mobile friendly.